Hosted by site sponsor WebMate.

 Although the MacBook Air is not an extremely high performance computer, it has typically been more powerful than the iPad models.
 The exact performance difference varies between devices and years, but for many years, MacBook Air models tended to be in the neighborhood of 50%-150% faster than iPad models from the same year of release.

-From 2019 to 2020, the performance of the MacBook Air began to stagnate and iPad Pro models far exceeded its speed, but with the switch to Apple's own processors for the MacBook Air in 2021, it is about the same speed as high-end iPad Pro models and substantially faster than entry-level ones.
+From 2019 to 2020, the performance of the MacBook Air began to stagnate and iPad Pro models far exceeded its speed, but with the switch to Apple's own processors for the MacBook Air in 2021, it has been about the same speed as high-end iPad Pro models and substantially faster than entry-level ones.

 User History